SafooraNaureen/DS_Salary_Project/README.md

 ## Data Cleaning

-After scraping the data, I needed to clean it up so that it was usable for our model.
-I made the following changes and created the following variables:
+After scraping the data, cleaned it  up so that it was usable for model building.
+Made the following changes and created the following variables:

 - Parsed numeric data out of salary